Smooth Crossover Between Weak and Strong Thermalization using Rigorous Bounds on Equilibration of Isolated Systems: Results

-We also briefly study the ETH by looking at the diagonal elements of magnetization in the energy basis.
-As we can see in Fig.\ref{fig:eignmag}, the value of magnetization in $z$ direction for all eigenstates of $H$ was numerically calculated and they are of order $\mathcal{O}(-10)$.
-It perfectly fits the case when ETH is valid over the whole spectrum, i.e. the value of the observable is thermal for all eigenstates and justifies why the time averages of magnetization are equal to the thermal value for any initial state.
+We also briefly study the ETH by looking at the diagonal elements of magnetization on the energy basis.
+As we can see in Fig.\ref{fig:eignmag}, the value of magnetization in $z$ direction for all eigenstates of $H$ was numerically calculated and they are of order $\mathcal{O}(e-10)$.
+It perfectly fits the case when ETH is valid over the whole spectrum, i.e. the value of the observable is thermal for all eigenstates, and justifies why the time averages of magnetization are equal to the thermal value for any initial state.
 Note that if ETH is not valid at the border of the spectrum, one could have an initial state that equilibrates but does not thermalize.

-As mentioned before, to study if a system equilibrates or thermalizes it is important to analyze systems of different sizes since we do not expect such behavior for small systems.
-Thus, we study how $d_{eff}$ increases with $D=2^N$, as shown in Fig.\ref{fig:eff}(a) for the four initial states of Fig.\ref{fig:mag}.
+As mentioned before, to study more quantitatively if a system equilibrates or thermalizes it is important to analyze systems of different sizes since we do not expect such behavior for small systems.
+In particular, it is important to analyze how the size of the typical fluctuation, after a long long time, scales with $N$.
+Thus, we study how $d_{eff}$, an upper bound on the size of the typical fluctuation, increases with $D=2^N$, as shown in Fig.\ref{fig:eff}(a) for the four initial states of Fig.\ref{fig:mag}.
 It can be seen, that for weak and strong thermalization $d_{eff}$ increases exponentially with $N$.
 In fact, this is the behavior expected for random initial states and $H$, while integrable systems have a polynomial behavior \cite{Venuti13}.
 Therefore, the difference between weak and strong thermalization is in the coefficient of the exponential: in strong thermalization $d_{eff}$, and therefore the fluctuations, decay faster with $N$ than in weak thermalization.